-Wilderness First Aid is a short and intensive course for those working, playing, and traveling, in remote environments.
+The 2-day Wilderness First Aid (WFA) course is a short and intensive workshop for front-country travellers or assistant leaders.
 The training prepares students to make decisions on whether injuries are serious or not, improvise equipment, provide life-saving treatments, and assist those with more training.
 This course is fun and hands-on with many topics covered over a short period of time.

 Boreal River Rescue and Wilderness Medical Associates (WMA)

 For our medical courses, we partner with WMA.
 WMA has set the standard in wilderness medicine and rescue training for over thirty years.
 The cutting-edge curriculum is constantly updated by a group of healthcare professionals, has been taught on all 7 continents, and is recognized around the world.

 Students must be 16 years of age to participate in this course.
 16 and 17 year olds must have written proof of parental consent.